 The storyline is not the worst issue with this movie because nothing is completely new on the screen – every great movie derives its power from its execution.
 One easy way to sell a story is by having strong supporting characters.
 “Namaste Wahala” movie failed in this regard.
 At least 50% of the time.

 The character of Raj’s friend played by Koye “K10” Kekere-Ekun was okayish but the portrayal was terrible.
 A better actor would have done big things with the character.

 Sigh, there is the cameo of M.I Abaga.
 Fun, zero.
 Importance to the story, zero.
 Just misplaced vibes from a co-producer who wants the credit for his ego.

 The film sticks to stereotypes and has a laughable plot from the beginning.
 So many things are so hard to digest even if major commentators on the namaste wahala movie will not say the truth.
 Starting from how the lead pair fall in love in seconds at the beach (they have met just for 5 minutes!), and directly dreaming of marrying- a typical from 90’s Bollywood!

 The music is passable and overall the screenplay is dull making the film an extremely tedious watch.

 The leads- Mumtaz and Okojie have done a decent job but the sketchy writing by a troubled copywriter lets them down.
 ‘Namaste Wahala’ movie was a 2021’s Valentine release on Netflix.
 Perhaps it would have been more suitable if it was released twenty years back.
 But ay, this is just my critique of Namaste Wahala movie.

-Promise Zoe is a Critic of Movies and a copywriter that focuses on lifestyle and movies.
+Promise Rhema is a Critic of Movies and a copywriter that focuses on lifestyle and movies.
 She is a guest writer at DeCritic and she is known for her bluntness with words.